The-Aldi-Tri/Stock-Price-Checker/README.md

 *   Select `Use run command` and click the `Done` button.

 When you are done, make sure a working demo of your project is hosted somewhere public.
 Then submit the URL to it in the Solution Link field.
 Optionally, also submit a link to your project's source code in the GitHub Link field.

+---

+1. SET `NODE_ENV` to `test` without quotes and set `DB` to your MongoDB connection string
+2. Complete the project in `routes/api.js` or by creating a handler/controller
+3. You will add any security features to `server.js`
+4. You will create all of the functional tests in `tests/2_functional-tests.js`

+**Note** Privacy Considerations: Due to the requirement that only 1 like per IP should be accepted, you will have to save IP addresses.
+It is important to remain compliant with data privacy laws such as the General Data Protection Regulation.
+One option is to get permission to save the user's data, but it is much simpler to anonymize it.
+For this challenge, remember to anonymize IP addresses before saving them to the database.
+If you need ideas on how to do this, you may choose to hash the data, truncate it, or set part of the IP address to 0.

+Write the following tests in `tests/2_functional-tests.js`:

+*   Viewing one stock: GET request to `/api/stock-prices/`
+*   Viewing one stock and liking it: GET request to `/api/stock-prices/`
+*   Viewing the same stock and liking it again: GET request to `/api/stock-prices/`
+*   Viewing two stocks: GET request to `/api/stock-prices/`
+*   Viewing two stocks and liking them: GET request to `/api/stock-prices/`